 We are authorized by our Board of Directors to repurchase shares of our common stock in open market or through privately negotiated transactions or pursuant to a trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The following table includes a summary of shares of our common stock repurchased during fiscal years 2022, 2021 and 2020 (in millions, except for per share data).
-As of December 31, 2022, shares of our common stock with an aggregate repurchase price of \$1 billion remained authorized for repurchase through December 31, 2024.
+The following table includes a summary of shares of our common stock repurchased during fiscal years 2022 and 2021 (in millions, except for per share data).
+During fiscal year 2023 we did not repurchase shares under this program.
+As of December 31, 2023, shares of our common stock with an aggregate repurchase price of \$1 billion remained authorized for repurchase through December 31, 2024.

-Common Stock Repurchases Average Price Paid Per Share Shares Net Cost
+Common Stock Repurchases Average Price Paid Per Share 1 Shares Net Cost

 Fiscal Year 2022 \$10.78 4.7 \$ 51

-Fiscal Year 2021 \$15.96 17.7 \$ 281
+Fiscal Year 2021 2 \$15.96 17.7 S 281

-Fiscal Year 2020 \$13.33 28.2 \$ 378

-- 1. Average price paid per share includes transaction costs. - 2.
+- Average price paid per share includes transaction costs. - 2.
 Includes December 2020 share repurchases that settled in January 2021 totaling \$24 million, or 1.6 million shares.